ian-branum/image-recognition-with-synthetic-training-data/README.md

 |    10  |  Yes  |   0.88    |   0.88    |
 |    25  |  Yes  |   0.95    |   0.94    |

 Next came the interesting part, looking at the test results.
 First, the non-transfer-learning results.
-After five epochs the model is doing a good job of finding vehicles, finding 89% of them.
+Overall it is performing well.
+After only five epochs it is managing a 88% percent recall on the detection task, though it is struggling with the classification task.
+Twenty epochs later its creeping up on the classification.
+As it is showing no signs of over-fitting, I believe that this model could be subjected to many more training epochs.

 | Cars | Pickups |